daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 Place the code for the slider input inside `sidebarPanel()` (replace the text we wrote earlier with this input).

+**Exercise:** Run the code of the `sliderInput()` in the R console and see what it returns.
+Change some of the parameters of `sliderInput()`, and see how that changes the result.
+It's important to truly understand that all these functions in the UI are simply a convenient way to write HTML, as is apparent whenever you run these functions on their own.

 ### Input for product type

 Usually when going to the liquor store you know whether you're looking for beer or wine, and you don't want to waste your time in the wrong section.
 The same is true in our app, we should be able to choose what type of product we want.